-If you are doing services and trading under your own name (for example if you are a freelance writer, coach, personal trainer or any other business and trading only as Sally Smith, you can skip this part.
+If you are doing services and trading under your own name, for example, if you are a freelance writer, coach, personal trainer or any other business and trading only as Sally Smith, you can skip this part.

-3.)
-Get an ABN – Free
+3. Get an ABN – Free

 This is FREE.
 Do not pay to get one.
 Head to the ABR website to find out more.

-4.)
-Get self-hosted – From $3.95 per month
+4. Get A Website – From $3.95 pm

-Domain names are around $12 for .com.au or under $5 for many .com domains, although some hosting packages have one free.
+Domain names are around $12 to $25 for .com.au or under $5 for many .com domains, although some hosting packages have one free.